liyuanhe211/LYH_DOI_Tools/README.md

 In the popup window, there are a few options:
 <p align="center"><kbd> <img src=https://user-images.githubusercontent.com/18537705/137781912-f4179fb6-b8cb-4b97-b964-b187d6a1067a.png width=400 /></kbd>  </p>

- * Choose whether to use Sci-Hub or Lib-Gen. This will affect the download button (refresh needed) or the batch download function below
+ * Choose whether to use Sci-Hub or Lib-Gen. This will affect the download button (refresh needed).
  * Set the Sci-Hub or Lib-Gen address, in case the domain has changed. `DOI` in the address will be replaced with the actual DOI, and  `DOI_FILENAME` will be replaced with a filename-friendly version of the DOI (but this may not work, depends on how the Lib-Gen itself works.
  * `Sci-Hub Current Page` will open the current page in Sci-Hub.
 (This is independent of DOI.
 It just adds ".sci-hub.xx" to the end of the current domain name.)
  * The last section lists all the DOIs found on the current page for batch download.